YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 ![vis2](./examples/vis2.PNG)

 Some images seem to have really bad quality.
-For instance, the second left example from Class 26, Traffic signals is not noticible because of its darkness.
+For instance, the second left example from Class 26, Traffic signals is not noticeboard because of its darkness.

 ![vis5](./examples/vis5.PNG)